 I considered hiking the five-mile Uncle Jim Trail, which had the advantage of being a loop, ensuring I wouldn’t see the same sights twice — but it had mediocre reviews on Alltrails.com.
 The Widforss Trail was more popular, except I had hiked its ten miles with Wildland Trekking.
 I also wanted something that would bring me closer to the canyon than Widforrs, which was mostly a flat trail through the nearby woods.

 That left the North Kaibab Trail, the most recommended trail on the North Rim — except it was neither new nor a loop.
-Wildland Trekking had taken us on this trail two years ago, except we hadn’t gotten very far before having to turn around to make it to our dinner reservation.
+Wildland Trekking had taken us on this trail two years ago, though we hadn’t gotten very far before having to turn around to make it to our dinner reservation.
 I decided that going farther along the North Kaibab would be a fair compromise, building on earlier experience by letting me go at my own pace and schedule.

 My last Saturday in Arizona, I woke up at 4:30 AM, had breakfast, laced up my boots, walked the dog under a starlit sky, grabbed my preassembled pack — complete with sandwich, protein bars, 48 ounces of water, sunscreen, hat, buff, layers, bear spray, and emergency whistle — and began my drive.
 The sun had just risen by the time I arrived at the trailhead.